RoundTable

 Task Management

-Through the task management feature, collaborators can track how their world is developing and even get insight into possible next steps with suggested tasks.
+Through the task management feature, collaborators can track how their world is developing and even get insight into suggested tasks to keep progressing and grow their worlds.

 Easily create, manage, and delegate tasks to collaborators or simply create tasks for yourself as reminders of what to create next.
 Creators will never feel lost in what to create next with RoundTable’s suggested task feature.
 Giving them automatically generated tasks based on their previously created content.